-Because of this non-uniqueness we cannot talk about the \gcd , only $a \gcd$ of a and b.
-In specific rings, one may impose an extra condition to ensure uniqueness: in \mathbb{Z} we insisted that $\gcd(a,b)\geq 0$; in the polynomial ring F[X] (with F a field) one usually insists that $\gcd(a(X),b(X))$ is monic (with leading coefficient 1).
+Because of this non-uniqueness we cannot talk about the gcd, only a gcd of a and b.
+In specific rings, one may impose an extra condition to ensure uniqueness: in \mathbb{Z} we insisted that $gcd(a, b) \ge 0$; in the polynomial ring F[X] (with F a field) one usually insists that gcd(a(X), b(X)) is monic (with leading coefficient 1).